crawles/text-analytics-service-example/README.md

 ##Example: Text Analytics as a Service
 This example deploys a Twitter sentiment classifier as a microservice accessible via an API `POST` request.
+The classier was built using PL/Python in Greenplum Database (GPDB).
 There are two implementatations of deploying the model using
 * Jupyter Notebook (via the [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway))
 * Flask

 Both apps are deployed on Cloud Foundry.
 This example deploys a trained sentiment classifier, but this framework can be modified for additional text analytics and general data science tasks.

-Both implementations use [this sentiment classifier](https://github.com/crawles/sentiment_analysis_twitter_model).
+Both implementations use [this sentiment classifier](https://github.com/crawles/gpdb_sentiment_analysis_twitter_model) which was built in a massively parallel processing environment using GPDB.
 The classifier is based on the approach of [Go et al](http://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf) using the [Sentiment140 data](http://help.sentiment140.com/for-students/)

 ### Deploying to Cloud Foundry